zaiisao/Documentation/en/Voice/initialize_windows.md

 ## Next Steps
-You hava now finished creating the Client and can start a voice call with the following steps:
+You hava created the Client and can start a voice call with the following steps:

 - [Join a Channel](../../en/Voice/join_communication_windows.md)
 - [Publish and Subscribe to Streams](../../en/Voice/publish_windows_audio.md)

-For added requirements on network connection or audio quality, you can also take the following steps before joining a channel.
+To check the network connection or audio quality before joining a channel, you can refer to the following sections.

 - [Conduct a Last Mile Test](../../en/Voice/lastmile_windows.md)
 - [Set the Stereo/High-fidelity Audio Profile](../../en/Voice/audio_profile_windows.md)